n123git/yw-cond/README.md

 Notes:
 * The `DataSize` represents the length (in bytes) of the value from the ExtData onwards
 * For functions, ExtData represents the number of parameters.
-* For integers, the purpose of ExtData is unknown although it is usually `02`.
+* For integers, the purpose of ExtData is unknown although it is always `02`.

 ### 6.1 CType Examples
 | CType      | Meaning                                                   |
 | ---------- | --------------------------------------------------------- |
 | `00 06 02` | Integer.                                                  |